Shift-AC/spreadsheet-plotter/README.md

 With the help of `splnk`, `sp` is also capable of quickly re-plotting as shown in the example below:

 ```
-sp -i sp-i.spds -f lnk -e "id1000cP"
+sp -i sp-i.spds --if lnk -e "id1000cP"
 ```

 In this example, we would like to generate a CDF (operator `c`) plot --- take the network throughput case as an example, this time we will generate the distribution of network throughput instead of the raw time series.

-To achieve this, `sp` first reads the `-f` (input format) and `-i` option to know that we are providing a link file.
-Note that `-f` option defaults to `csv`, so `-f csv` is not needed in previous examples. `sp` checks the operator sequence to find out whether the cached file contains intermediate results of current operator sequence.
+To achieve this, `sp` first reads the `--if` (input format) and `-i` option to know that we are providing a link file.
+Note that `--if` option defaults to `csv`, so `--if csv` is not needed in previous examples. `sp` checks the operator sequence to find out whether the cached file contains intermediate results of current operator sequence.
 If so, `sp` will start processing from it.
 Otherwise, `sp` reads the original file (whose name is recorded in the cache file) and start from the beginning.
 We also note that when using cache files, the axis expressions are ignored.

 ### Performing mathematical transformation

 ```
-sp -i input.csv -F csv -e "id1000O" -x '$1' -y '$2'
+sp -i input.csv --of csv -e "id1000O" -x '$1' -y '$2'
 ```

 In some cases, we may only want to perform pure mathematical transformation on spreadsheets and generate input data for other tools.
 To achieve this, we only need to change the final operator from `P` to `O`, which prints the result datasheet to the terminal.
-Here the output format is specified with the `-F` option.
-The default output format is also `csv`, so `-F csv` is not mandatory in this example.
+Here the output format is specified with the `--of` option.
+The default output format is also `csv`, so `--of csv` is not mandatory in this example.

 ## Quick Examples of `msp`